krisberg/conan-exiles-discord-chatbot/README.md

 `!listplayers` Runs the RCON command `listplayers` on the game server.
 Returns a list of currently online players.

+`!listlastplayers` Uses the RCON SQL command to fetch character name, clan, level and last online date of the 10 players that were last active on the server.

 ## Usage

 Requires https://sourceforge.net/projects/mcrcon/ in `/usr/bin/`